-Emma Field is a jeweller and designer whose work is informed by geometry, architecture, and nature.
-She uses traditional techniques and technology such as 3D printing to create intuitive, sculptural pieces designed to be worn daily.
-Emma graduated from Sydney College of the Arts, University of Sydney in 2013 with a Bachelor of Visual Arts.
-She completed JamFactory Craft and Design’s renowned Associate Training Program in Adelaide in 2016 and is currently based in Brisbane, Queensland.
+Emma Field is a jeweller and designer whose work is informed by geometry, architecture and nature.
+She makes work that is both sculptural and wearable, using technology such as 3D printing, and traditional techniques.
+She enjoys working one-on-one with clients to make custom bespoke pieces and has been an exhibiting artist since 2013.
+Emma graduated from Sydney College of the Arts at the University of Sydney in 2013 with a Bachelor of Visual Arts.
+She went on to complete JamFactory’s Associate Training Program in Adelaide in 2015/2016 and is currently based in Newcastle, New South Wales.

 Image: Emma Field, Intersect, 2019.
 Photo: Dylan Esguerra.